OctopusDeploy/blog/blog/2021-05/creating-new-architecture/index.md

 Initial conversations can be challenging when defining new architecture - you'll find that at times it can be hard to "land the plane" on conversations, as you will circle around how a decision in one sub-system will impact the others, exploring different viewpoints such as user experience, developer experience, and product experience with each lap.
 One line of conversation will take you on a full-circle lap of sub-systems, until you arrive again at the first point you were trying to decide on.

-If you find you are struggling to make decisions early on, and conversations feel circular or never-ending, it is likely you are missing a key ingredient - constraints.
+If you find you are struggling to make decisions early on, and conversations feel circular or never-ending, it is likely you are missing a key ingredient - **constraints**.

 Constraints limit the freedom of choice we have when defining and developing our architecture.